 Wrapping it up

-When maintaining your finger- and toenails, you want the skills to do it correctly without injury, and a set of clippers that are sharp, aligned correctly, made of stainless steel, have a straight edge for your toenails, and are affordable.
-The Tweezerman Deluxe set nails all the criteria.
-It’s a $10 purchase that’ll keep your hands fingers and toes looking and feeling healthy.
+When maintaining your nails, you want the skills to do it correctly without injury and a set of clippers that are sharp, aligned correctly, made of stainless steel, affordable, and able to leave your nails soft, not jagged.
+The Mehaz 660 nails all the criteria.
+It’s an $8 purchase that’ll keep your hands, fingers, and toes looking and feeling healthy.

 Interview, April, 2013,"For the day-to-day nail trimming people are doing at home, the Tweezerman line of nail clippers are economical and excellent.”